Do DIY Fruit Fly Treatments Work?

 Although there are a number of pesticides and traps to assist in controlling adult fruit fly populations, targeting the source of the infestation is necessary for long-term results.

 In general, it is not easy to get rid of fruit or vinegar fly populations.
-The best course of action is to have a professional pest control company perform an inspection and look for the source, based upon their years of education and experience.
+The best course of action is to have an Orkin Pro perform a pest inspection and look for the source, based on their years of education and experience.
 The source might not be right at the fruit but can be under cabinetry or in fermenting liquids left on mops.

 All possible breeding and food sources must be located in order to successfully control a fruit fly infestation.
 At times, it is difficult for homeowners to locate every possible source, and fruit fly populations may return.
 Pest control professionals are trained to address persistent populations.